 - Long Fist – Make a fist, trying to touch the base of your palm while keeping the end joints straight.

-- Full Fist – Bend all finger joints to curl fingers to palm.
+- Full Fist – Bend all finger joints to curl your fingers to the palm.

 - The Hook – Touch the top of the palm with your finger tips, keep your knuckles as straight as possible.

 Elisha also recommends gentle strengthening exercises, preferably for the entire body.
-Google examples would include:
+Good examples would include: